Publications

 This paper develops a correction method for existing Two-step CCP methods to estimate static and dynamic discrete choice models of incomplete information.
 Under the assumption that the observed data is generated by one of the possible equilibria, two-step estimators avoid the computational burden associated with repeatedly solving the fixed point for each candidate vector of parameters.
 However, to obtain consistent choice probability estimates in the first stage, two-step estimators rely on being able to observe the entire vector of states and actions in the data.
 This data limitation can be treated as a contamination of the variable of interest with measurement error.
 Using insights from small variance approximation to probability distributions, I extend the error correction method proposed by Chesher (1991) to the estimation of simple static interaction models.
 The method is applied to estimate Brock & Durlauf's (2001) interaction model which has been the cornerstone in the study of peer effects in recent literature.
 Monte Carlo simulations are conducted to approximate the magnitude of the impact of error in data and the resulting bias in parameter estimates.

-Older Work in progress
+Older Work

 Keeping Money under the Udder: Buffer-Stock Livestock Ownership

-Sanghmitra Gautam (with Britta Augsburg, Bet Caeyers and Aureo De Paula)
+(with Britta Augsburg, Bet Caeyers and Aureo De Paula)